-During the first 4 months of pregnancy, a severe case of vomiting with pregnancy can develop.
+During the first four months of pregnancy, a severe case of vomiting with pregnancy can develop.
 It is called “Hyperemesis gravidarum”.

-With hyperemesis gravidarum, the vomiting can be severe and develops into dry heaving (feeling like vomiting but nothing comes out.
+With hyperemesis gravidarum, the vomiting can be severe and develop into dry heaving (feeling like vomiting, but nothing comes out.

 Hyperemesis gravidarum is sought to be the sudden increase in the pregnancy hormones.

-HG is more common in younger obese women, with first-time pregnancy.
+HG is more common in younger obese women with first-time pregnancies.
 The condition can be severe and difficult to manage.